joemooney/rust-notes/README.md

 ### Publishing
 To publish your changes to github run the `publish.sh` script.
 Use the `-f` force option if it reports there are no changes but you really know that there are and want to publish anyhow.
 Publishing will require access to github.
 It is best to install the *gh* command line tool from github `https://github.com/cli/cli` and then `gh auth login` and create a SSH login for your account.
+Once published then other people will be able to see your book in <your_name>.github.io/<your_repo> in a few minutes.

 ### Checking your Installation
 ## Interactive Code Example Feature